 Agent Appreciation Day post for Jill Corcoran by client Robin Mellom (12/2009).

-Please see the Herman Agency website for contact and query information.
+Please see the Jill Corcoran Literary Agency website for contact and query information.

 Have any experience with this agent?
 See something that needs updating?
 Please leave a comment or e-mail me at agentspotlight(at)gmail(dot)com